 The maximum award for housing repair in place is \$60,000 in construction and/or hard costs per unit.
 The maximum award for reconstruction of properties affected by the disasters is \$215,000 in construction and/or hard costs.
-To appropriately address Puerto Rico's lack of available housing stock, the maximum award for relocation is \$200,000.
-The maximum award for reconstruction or relocation will be based on the unit size determination, up to \$215,000 for reconstruction, and up to \$200,000 for relocation, or four (4) bedrooms.
+To appropriately address Puerto Rico's the lack of available housing stock, the maximum award for relocation is \$200,000.
+The maximum award for reconstruction will be based on the unit size determination, up to \$215,000 for reconstruction of a four (4) bedroom home.
 Award caps by bedroom size are as follows: